tanmayj28/golang-tutorial/README.md

 - Under the hood, these are actually Arrays.
 We use these more because they are far more powerful in GoLang for getting stuff done.
 - We would be using a lot of slices in GoLang as they have many in-built functions.

+## Maps:
+- They are basically Hashes.
+When you're looping over maps, if you declare `key` as `_` it will be ignored by golang.
+- For examples, checkout `10mymaps/` directory.

+## Structs:
+- In Golang we don't have classes, instead we use Structs.
+  - There is no Inheritence in Golang.
+  - No super or parent or child etc.

 ## Go Documentation
 - Like every other langauge, Go also has a command line toolchain, and you can read more about commands using: `go help <command>`, `go help run` etc.
 ### `GOPATH`: